Bajadasaurus: Senses and feeding

 In 2023, Garderes and colleagues suggested that Bajadasaurus might have had a beak-like structure supporting the tooth-bearing portions of the muzzle.
 As beaks are made out of keratin, which rarely fossilises, their presence can only be indirectly inferred.
 In Bajadasaurus, such indirect evidence includes, amongst other features, a step in the side surface of the maxilla, which is often present in beaked animals.
 A beak could have reduced stress on the jaws during feeding and provided an additional cutting edge.
 However, definitive evidence for the presence of a beak-like structure is missing, and future research is needed to confirm its assumed functional advantages.

 In 2025, Garderes estimated how frequently teeth were and replaced (tooth replacement rate) as well as the time required for teeth to form (tooth formation time) in Bajadasaurus.
 Such information can be derived by counting and measuring daily growth lines seen in cross-sections of teeth, and may help to reconstruct feeding habits in extinct animals where direct observation is not possible.
 Garderes estimated that tooth formation time varied from tooth to tooth, and that a tooth was replaced after an average of 40.7 days, with a lower number of replacement teeth than in other diplodocoids.
 He also suggested that Bajadasaurus was a specialist in browsing lower vegetation, based on the shape of its teeth.

+In 2026, Garderes and colleagues reconstructed the musculature of the head using osteological correlates, bone features that are associated with particular muscles in modern species.
+The position of the inferred attachment surface for one of the head muscles, the musculus protractor pterygoidei, suggests that Bajadasaurus might possibly have used slight back-and-forth (palinal) movements of the jaws during feeding, in addition to the up-and-down (orthal) movements typically seen in sauropods.
+Such possible palinal movements suggest that the palate was not fully rigid but somewhat moveable (cranial kinesis).
+Garderes and colleagues also reconstructed the eye musculature, which is rarely documented in dinosaurs, and found it to be similar to that of birds.
+The reconstruction of the neck-to-skull muscles suggests that Bajadasaurus was less able to pull its head upwards (dorsiflexion) than was Camarasaurus, possibly because Bajadasaurus mainly foraged on lower vegetation while Camarasaurus foraged on higher vegetation.